Priestley-Centre/COVID19_emissions/national emissions/readme.md

+V3 is the latest data. - currently 6 September
+Other dates are given
 V2 goes to mid May
-V3 goes to end June
-Then latest are labeled by end data

 Datasets are per species based on Google data or Le Quere (if Corinne is in title).
 Le Quere data has low,medium high estimates.
 Google based estimatesonly has a high